yeasy/cello-archived/api/restserver_v2.md

 ### Get object of a cluster

-Return the json object whose data may contain detailed information of cluster.

 ```
 GET /cluster/xxxxxxx
 ```

+Will return the json object whose data may contain detailed information of cluster.